 How does mindfulness fit in?

-It is something that you do consistently, something that you assimilate into your life, and something that enables a "state of ongoing awareness."
+It is something that you do consistently, something that you assimilate into your life, and something that enables a state of ongoing awareness.
 We refer to this state of ongoing awareness as mindfulness.

 In short, you have dedicated meditation sessions every day in order to cultivate mindfulness in everything you do.

 To use another analogy, people practice in order to execute (perform) well.
 Athletes practice to do well in the game.
 Dancers and actors practice to perform well on the stage.
 Speakers practice to present well to an audience.
 Dedicated meditation sessions are the "practice," being mindful in everything you do throughout your day is the "execution."

 When you cultivate mindfulness, you ground yourself in the present moment.
 You spend less time regretting, worrying, and fearing.
 You spend less time stressed.
 You focus your attention on what you are doing right now: walking, talking to a friend, eating, washing dishes, playing with your dog.

 And, the more time you spend in the present, the more you realize that happiness, peace, and contentment isn't something that you have to find "out there."
 To the contrary, it is here and now – mindfulness helps you uncover it.

 "Most humans are never fully present in the now, because unconsciously they believe that the next moment must be more important than this one.
 But then you miss your whole life, which is never not now.
 And that's a revelation for some people: to realize that your life is only ever now." - Eckhart Tolle

 "If your happiness lies on the other side of some future event, you will never find it.
 Happiness exists when you fully understand that the only time you can live your life is now." - meditationSHIFT

 Getting it done

-As noted above, you need to have dedicated time to meditate – we recommend a minimum of 15 minutes twice a day.
+You need to have dedicated time to meditate – we recommend a minimum of 15 minutes, two times every day.
 You can work your way up to that, but you need to have the discipline, patience, and persistence to do it.
 That is where your overall view is important.

-If, instead, you view meditation as the path to mindfulness, and mindfulness in your everyday life as the ultimate goal, you should realize that this is a way of being, not another chore or appointment that you need to schedule:
+If, instead, you view meditation as the path to mindfulness, and mindfulness in your everyday life as the ultimate goal, you will realize that this is a way of being...not another chore or appointment that you need to schedule.

 If you found this post helpful, please share the link - or, "Like" and/or Tweet: